ericoporto/ags-manual-wiki/Settingupthegame.md

 The "IdleView" option allows you to set an idle animation for the character.
-To do this, create a new view, with one or more loops of the character idle (eg. smoking, reading a book, etc).
+To do this, create a new view, with one or more loops of the character idle (e.g. smoking, reading a book, etc).
 Then, set the "Idle view" to this view number.
 If the player stands still for 20 seconds (you can change the timeout with the Character.SetIdleView script function), then the current loop from the idle view will be played.